 Signs Your Hermit Crab Is Getting Ready to Molt

 - A healthy crab that is suddenly digging more than usual is a sign that molting is approaching.
 However, first check your thermometer and humidity gauge.
-If a tank is too warm, cold, or dry, your crab cold be trying to dig a new habitat underneath the sand to get away from unwelcome conditions.
+If a tank is too warm, cold, or dry, your crab could be trying to dig a new habitat underneath the sand to get away from unwelcome conditions.

 - Lethargy and decreased levels of activity, though it may also seem restless (repeatedly digging, changing shells.)

 - Tangled-looking antennae and less antennae activity.

 - Ashy colored body while tips of legs and claws may turn white-ish.

 - Spending more time around water.

 - Crabs that are missing limbs start to regenerate their limbs by starting to grow a "gel limb" (a gelatinous bud that eventually grows into a regenerated limb) just before a molt.
-The missing limb will look like it's growing a small, clear, gel-like nub which is actually the limb surrounded by a clear chitin sheath.
+The missing limb will look like it's growing a small, clear, gel-like nub which is the limb surrounded by a clear chitin sheath.
 As molting time approaches, the crab's gel limb will expand and become more defined.

 - Legs and claws may seem droopy or weak.

 - Eye stalks may face away from each other in a "V" shape rather than being parallel.
 They may also appear cloudy, white-ish, and dull, like a human's cataract.